Orlena55/orlena55.github.io/README.md

 In our lab, we study gene amplification and all types of genomic catastrophes that can induce the development of tumors.
 We are a relatively young lab, around 3 years old, if you want more information, you can visit our site:
 [site](https://www.weizmann.ac.il/Biomolecular_Sciences/Shoshani/home)

-You can find an other student from my lab here which also participate to this course: [site](https://adibarelmeisel.github.io/)
+You can find an other student from this course: Adi [site](https://adibarelmeisel.github.io/)

 * # Python course